OfficeDev/office-js-docs-pr/docs/develop/localization.md

 3. Choose **OK** to confirm your selection, and then close Word.

+4. Press F5 in Visual Studio to run the sample add-in, or choose **Debug** > **Start Debugging** from the menu bar.

+5. In Word, choose **Homne** > **Show Taskpane**.

-Run the sample add-in.
-The task pane add-in loads in Word, and the strings in the add-in UI change to match the language used by the host application, as shown in the following figure.
+Once running, the strings in the add-in UI change to match the language used by the host application, as shown in the following figure.

 *Figure 3.
 Add-in UI with localized text*